FIELD & SAFETY RULES

 SECTION 5: SAFETY KILLS

-Safety kills, also known as bang-bang kills, are a courtesy to other players but are not required.
-To call a safety kill your replica must be loaded, operable and pointed at the other player as if you were going to engage them.
-You announce loudly “safety kill” or “bang-bang”.
-The other player may take the “hit” or turn to engage you.
-In the case that the other player turns to engage you it is acceptable to engage them with a few shots.
-Under no circumstances are players allowed to fire within their chronograph minimum engagement distance.
-Safety kills are one of the most controversial points in airsoft.
-It is always better to shoot your target, given all safety considerations and requirements have been met, than to attempt a safety kill on another player.
+1. In order to perform a safety kill your replica must be loaded, operable and pointed at the opposing players as if you were going to engage them normally.
+You then announce “safety kill” or “bang-bang” loudly.
+The opposing player may take the “hit” or turn to engage you.
+In the case that the opposing player chooses to engage you it is acceptable for you to engage them with a few shots.
+Under no circumstances are players allowed to fire their replica at anyone within their chronograph-determined minimum engagement distance.

 SECTION 6: HIT CALLING

-What does it mean to be hit?
+1. What does it mean to be hit in airsoft?

-What should I do when I am hit?
+2. What should I do when I am hit?

-What should I do if I need to leave the field?
+3. What should I do if I need to leave the field?

 SECTION 7: GRENADES

-Grenades, whether they are of projectile, sound or smoke design, must be commercially made and have intended use for airsoft events.
-Additionally, all grenades must be cold burning in nature.
-We do not allow the original Airsoft Innovations 40-Mike grenade to be used at the center.
+1. Grenades, whether they are of projectile, sound or smoke design, must be commercially made and must be intended for use in airsoft activities in order to be used at the center.
+Additionally, grenades must be cold burning in nature.
+We may restrict the use of certain models and brands of grenades and players are encouraged to ask us if certain grenades are usable.

 SECTION 8: RIOT SHIELDS